Azure/azure-service-operator/docs/development.md

     Expect(err).ToNot(HaveOccurred())
     ```

 12. Install the new CRD and generate the manifests needed using the following commands.
-This is required if you start seeing errors about a DeepCopyObject() method missing.
+This is required in order to generate canonical resource definitions (manifests as errors about a DeepCopyObject() method missing).

     ```shell
     make manifests